Faithlife/FaithlifeBuild/docs/index.md

 * add custom command-line [flags](Faithlife.Build/BuildApp/AddFlag.md) and [options](Faithlife.Build/BuildApp/AddOption.md)
 * run [command-line apps](Faithlife.Build/AppRunner.md), [dotnet commands](Faithlife.Build/DotNetRunner.md), and [.NET Core Global Tools](Faithlife.Build/DotNetTools.md) with automatic argument escaping
 * [find files and directories](Faithlife.Build/BuildUtility.md) using [globs](https://github.com/kthompson/glob/)
-* define [standard targets for .NET builds](dotnet.md) that build, test, package, and generate documentation for your libraries
+* define [standard targets for .NET builds](#net-targets) that build, test, package, and generate documentation for your libraries
 * `--help` displays supported command-line options and targets with descriptions

 ## Usage

 To use this library for your automated build, create a .NET Core Console App project in `tools/build` that references the latest `Faithlife.Build` NuGet package.
 Optionally add the project to your Visual Studio solution file.
-See [Build.csproj](https://github.com/Faithlife/FaithlifeBuild/blob/master/tools/Build/Build.csproj) for an example project; there are project properties in that file that you will need for everything to work as expected.
+See [`Build.csproj`](https://github.com/Faithlife/FaithlifeBuild/blob/master/tools/Build/Build.csproj) for an example project; there are project properties in that file that you may need for everything to work as expected.

-The `Main` method of the console app should call [`BuildRunner.Execute`](Faithlife.Build/BuildRunner/Execute.md) with `args` and a delegate that defines the command-line options and build targets by calling methods on the provided [`BuildApp`](Faithlife.Build/BuildApp.md).
+The `Main` method of the console app should call [`BuildRunner.Execute`](Faithlife.Build/BuildRunner/Execute.md) with the `args` and a delegate that defines the build targets and any desired command-line options by calling methods on the provided [`BuildApp`](Faithlife.Build/BuildApp.md).

 ```csharp
 using Faithlife.Build;